Eacred/eacrdata/README.md

 version manager (nvm)](https://github.com/creationix/nvm) for managing your node download and installation.

-From the ecrdata root directory, run the following command to install the node modules.
+From the eacrdata root directory, run the following command to install the node modules.

 `npm install`